 Dr. Edward Bach qualified as a doctor in 1912.
-He stated as he received his diplomas, “it will take me five years to forget all I have been taught.”
+When receiving his diplomas, he stated “it will take me five years to forget all I have been taught.”

 In 1917 Dr. Bach was working on the wards tending to soldiers returned injured from France.
 One day he collapsed and was rushed into an operating theatre suffering from a severe haemorrhage.
 His colleagues operated to remove a tumour, but the prognosis was poor.
 When he came round they told Bach that he had only three months left to live.

 As soon as he could get out of bed, Bach returned to his laboratory.
 He intended to advance his work as far as he could in the short time that remained.
 But as the weeks went by he began to get stronger.
 The three months came and went and found him in better health than ever.
 He was convinced that his sense of purpose was what saved him: he still had work to do.

 His research into vaccines was going well, but despite this Dr Bach felt dissatisfied with the way doctors were expected to concentrate on diseases and ignore the whole person.
 He aspired to a more holistic approach to medicine.
 Perhaps this explains why, not being a homoeopath, he took a post at the Royal London Homoeopathic Hospital.